chriswaustin/academic-kickstart/content/home/about.md

   year = 2019

 [[education.courses]]
-  course = "BSc in Biology"
-  institution = "Lakehead University" year = 2014
+  course = "BSc in Applied Biomolecular Science" institution = "Lakehead University" year = 2015

 +++

 # Biography

-Lena Smith is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Gabrielle Gaultier is a PhD Candidate at Lakehead University Northern Ontario School of Medicine.
+Her research focuses on Immunology specifically in the indiginous community.